Will's avatar

 CI/CD with Woodpecker and Gitea 23 April 2023

 Some of my personal projects are beginning to get larger and more complicated, often involving different front-ends and services that all need to be separately built and deployed.
-Managing all of these is taking away more of my personal time, and I’ve been on the look-out for a good CI/CD automation system for these projects.
-I primarily use Gitea as a git server, and have been struggling to find a system that suited my needs and works well with Gitea.
+Managing all of these is taking away more of my personal time, and I’ve been on the look-out for a good CI/CD … Read more (2 minute read)

 Thoughts on book logging 24 March 2023

 I’ve been a member of Goodreads since 2013.
 I follow a few of my friends and family on there, and whilst it was nice to see the types of things people are reading, I only really ever used the service as a way for logging what I had read.
-The other social aspects didn’t keep me coming back and I personally didn’t find the home feed interesting.
+The other social aspects didn’t keep me coming … Read more (2 minute read)

 A question about encryption for self-hosting 5 March 2023